twinfoundation/identity/packages/identity-connector-iota/docs/reference/classes/IotaIdentityResolverConnector.md

 > **new IotaIdentityResolverConnector**(`options`): [`IotaIdentityResolverConnector`](IotaIdentityResolverConnector.md)

-Create a new instance of IotaIdentityConnector.
+Create a new instance of IotaIdentityResolverConnector.

 #### Parameters